Wuxi Jiangsu, China Travel Guide

 Not a typical tourist option.

-Strict rules apply.
+Strict regulations apply.

 Funiculars are not present in Wuxi's transport system.
 The cable car is the main aerial transport experience.